paulsutherland/WebRTC/slides.md

 ### Constraints
 * getUserMedia takes constraints
-* determining the width and height of video
+* Determining the width and height of video
 * Chrome allows screen capture (experimental)

 ### RTCPeerConnection
-* Communicating with other Browsers
+* Communicating with other browsers
-* Signal Processing
+* Signal processing
 * Sets up the peer to peer communication
 * Handles security